Kühlstein

-The Kühlstein Wagenbau in Berlin-Charlottenburg was a coachbuilding company that produced electric cars from 1898 to 1902.
+In 1906, the former technical director Leuschner bought the company.
+He combined them with his current company L. Rühe to form a joint enterprise.
 Some were vehicles of in-house design, others were Jeantaud cabs built under licence.
 The firm also built tractor units to replace horses for use with horse-drawn carriages.
 Later models were also known as Kühlstein-Vollmer.
 Production of these vehicles was absorbed by the Neue Automobil Gesellschaft (NAG) in 1902.
 Kühlstein continued manufacturing coachworks, e.g. for Horch cars.